-Corner View is a weekly appointment - each Wednesday - created by Jane, where bloggers from all corners of the world share their view on a pre-arranged theme.
+Corner View is a weekly gathering - each Wednesday - created by Jane of Spain Daily, where bloggers from all corners of the world share their view on a pre-arranged theme.
 If you'd like to join in, please leave a link to your Corner View post in the comments below, and be sure to visit other participants too.

-Many thanks to Kristin for the theme today!
+Many thanks to Ibabe for the theme today!

 Happy Corner Viewing!